zylin1051/Teaching-Dossier/materials/index.md

-# Some of the teaching materials that I used or created before
+# Some of the materials I used or created for teaching
 ## STAT 231 - Guest Lecture
 - [Lecture Notes](STAT231-Guest-Lecture-Notes.pdf)
 - Recorded lecture available upon request